thabetx/raylib-zig-playground/readme.md

 **raylib-zig-playground** is a small [Zig](https://ziglang.org/) environment for creating small tools or games based on [raylib](https://github.com/raysan5/raylib).

-The goal of this code is to present a minimal hot-reloading setup.
+The goal of this code is to present a minimal code reloading setup.
 Whenever program.zig has new saved changes the program will get compiled and restarted.

 Here is how it looks.